-Have you ever seen smoke and red lava coming out of an volcano, just in front of you?
+Have you ever seen smoke and red lava coming out of a volcano, just in front of you?
 From Antigua Guatemala you can book a once in a lifetime experience: the Acatenango volcano hike.
 A two-day trek where you hike to the top of the Acatenango volcano and spend the night in a tent along the way.
-From the top you can look straight out over the surrounding volcanoes Agua, Pacaya and the famous Fuego, one of Guatemala’s most active volcanoes.
-Apparently one of the most consistently erupting volcanoes in the world, as there is an eruption every 20 minutes.
+From the top you can look straight out over the surrounding volcanoes Agua, Pacaya and the famous Fuego.
+One of the most consistently erupting volcanoes in the world, as there is an eruption every 20 minutes.
 Obviously this is not an easy tour.
 But where else in the world, do you have the chance to see such a force of nature up close?
-In this article you‘ll find everything you want to know about hiking the Acatenango volcano in Guatemala, useful tips and a packinglist.
+In this article you‘ll find everything you want to know about hiking the Acatenango volcano in Guatemala, including tips and a packinglist for your tour.

 - The Acatenango volcano hike in Guatemala

 - Pin and save for later “a guide to hiking the Acatenango volcano”